jknabl/sorts/README.md

 A bunch of sorts implemented in python.
 Timed for performance benchmarks.

 Everything is a Sort object.
-To sort some data, create a new instance of Sort:
+To sort some data (a list), create a new instance of Sort:

 new_sort = Sort(data_here)